Skip to content

 • Acceptance and Commitment Therapy (ACT): ACT for OCD is an approach that emphasizes psychological flexibility and explores other ways to respond to distress caused by obsessive thoughts other than compulsive counting.
 ACT emphasizes letting an obsession pass and choosing a different response aside from counting behaviors.

-• Mindfulness-based CBT: Mindfulness CBT encourages letting intrusive thoughts come and go, without making judgments or the need to act on them.
+• Mindfulness-based CBT: Mindfulness-based CBT encourages letting intrusive thoughts come and go, without making judgments or the need to act on them.
 By taking an observational stance to these thoughts, the drive to engage in counting compulsions can dissipate.

 Seeking treatment for counting OCD is typically recommended, particularly if you have noticed your symptoms are time-consuming, impacting your ability to finish tasks, or producing a high amount of distress.
 Using an online therapist directory can help you search for professionals specializing in OCD.
 If you prefer to seek treatment in the comfort of your home, seeking OCD treatment through an online therapy platform or an OCD therapy platform may also be a helpful option.